-A hardware breakpoint can be set or cleared by right-clicking the breakpoint display area.
+A hardware breakpoint can be set or cleared in the hardware breakpoint setting window.

 If the breakpoint you set is a hardware breakpoint, the program stops after executing the instruction at the set breakpoint (after several cycles).

 (4) Executing up to the cursor position